Convert Text File to CSV using Python (example included)

 Step 4: Convert the text file to CSV using Python

-Finally, you may use the template below in order to facilitate the conversion of your text file to CSV:
+Finally, use the template below in order to facilitate the conversion of your text file to CSV:

 import pandas as pd